 "We don’t even say we’re married anymore.
-We refer to ourselves as life partners, where you get into that space where you realize you are literally with somebody for the rest of your life," he said.
+We refer to ourselves as life partners, where you get into that space where you realise you are literally with somebody for the rest of your life," he said.
 "There’s no deal breakers.
 There’s nothing she could do — ever.
 Nothing that would break our relationship.
 She has my support till death and it feels so good to get to that space."

 This progressive attitude is pretty much the hallmark of their relationship.
 Pinkett Smith even interviewed her husband's ex-wife, Sheree Fletcher, for her Facebook Watch show, Red Table Talk, for an honest and brave conversation about their strained relationship that ended with apologies and understandings worthy of tears.

 "You took the initiative to make things right," Fletcher said to Pinkett Smith on the show.
-"The one thing I will say about you is you always say, 'Ree, I apologize.'
+"The one thing I will say about you is you always say, 'Ree, I apologise.'
 You always owned it.
 And thank you for that."